SSWConsulting/SSW.Rules.Content/categories/marketing-and-video/rules-to-better-social-media.md

 Using social media effectively is a must in Digital Marketing nowadays.

-Here is a series of social media rules to help you improve your online presence.
+Here is a series of social media rules to help you improve your businness' online presence.

 If you still need help, [our SSW Digital team](https://sswdigital.com) is ready to assist you.